stefanviggiano/ada_credit/README.txt

 Ada Credit
 ==========

-This is the final project of the first module of the course C# & .NET done by Ada.
+This is the final project of the first module of the course C# & .NET by Ada.
 Student: Stefan Wiggers Viggiano